 - the body

-must be explicit in curly braces block.- arrow notation
+expris included (which is not allowed in C), returnmust be explicit in curly braces block.- arrow notation

-takes whatever the expr evaluates to (which can be null for statements like print) - it’s simply the function name
+=>takes whatever the expr evaluates to (which can be null for statements like print) - it’s simply the function name

-in Dart instead of pointer(*f)
+fin Dart instead of pointer(*f)in C

-[optional return type] f(args) { return expr; }
+[optional return type] f(args) {

 which can be simplified with the arrow operator